monopole/snt/basics/services.md

 [Service]: https://kubernetes.io/docs/concepts/services-networking/service

-First confirm that there are no services:
+Confirm that there are no services:

 <!-- @getService -->
 ```
 kubectl get service
 ```

-Then create one in the form of a loadbalancer.
+Create one in the form of a loadbalancer.

 The `spec`'s `type` field invokes different
 behaviors:

-* The default is `ClusterIP`, which means a service visible only to other pods in the cluster - no external access.
+* `ClusterIP`: The default, means a service visible only to other pods in the cluster - no external access.

-* Using `NodePort` here means the Kubernetes master will allocate a port from a flag-configured range in the low 30,000s, and each node will proxy that port (the same port number on every node) to your service.
+* `NodePort`: The k8s master will allocate a port that is unused on all nodes, and have the nodes forward from that port to the service.
 The IP must be discovered by inspection.
 Information about it appears in `<NodeIP>:spec.ports[*].nodePort` and `spec.clusterIp:spec.ports[*].port`.

 * The example below uses `LoadBalancer`, which will